bkomuves/plonky2-verifier/commentary/Gates.md

 Unfortunately the actual gate equations never appear explicitly in the code, only routines to calculate them (several ones for different contexts...), which 1) makes it hard to read and debug; and 2) makes the code very non-modular.

 However, there is also a good reason for this: The actual equations, if described as (multivariate) polynomials, can be very big and thus inefficient to calculate, especially in the case of the Poseidon gate.
 This is because of the lack of sharing between intermediate variables.
-Instead, you need to described _an efficient algorithm_ to compute these polynomials.
+Instead, you need to described _an efficient algorithm_ to compute these polynomials (think for example Horner evaluation vs. naive polynomial evaluation).

-Note that while in theory a row could contain several gates, the way Plonky2 organizes its gate equations would make this unsound (it would also complicate the system even more).
+Note that while in theory a row could contain several non-overlapping gates, the way Plonky2 organizes its gate equations would make this unsound (it would also complicate the system even more).
 See the details at the [protocol description](Protocol.md).

 ### List of gates

-The default gates are:
+The default gate set is:

     - arithmetic_base
     - arithmetic_extension